- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

 SBA loans have longer repayment terms.

 Another advantage of SBA loans is they come with longer terms, which means lower monthly payments for business owners.
 Both 7(a) and 504 loans have terms that range from 10 to 25 years.
 Depending on your agreement, you could be set up with a fully amortized loan.
 This means you pay both interest and principal with every payment as the loan matures so it is completely paid off by the end of the agreed-upon term.
-Some conventional loans have a balloon payment stipulation, which means you're required to come up with a sizable payment when the loan matures.
+Some conventional bank loans have a balloon payment stipulation, which means you're required to come up with a sizable payment when the loan matures.
 This can be crippling for some business owners.

 SBA loans are more flexible.